A Terrible Reality

 Without commerce and industry, a people perish economically.
 The Negro is perishing because he has no economic system– Marcus Garvey

 Can I, as an African, open up an African business selling luxury yachts exclusively to other African people?
 Of course not.
 But If I was Greek, Asian, Jewish or Arab I could, or if I made luxury yachts for those markets.
 And if makes no difference if African yachts could be made better.
 Now, this is a crazy example but it is needed to make a point.
 We know there is no market which can exclusively target Africans because globally African people are some of the poorest people on Earth and luxury boats are not something we are interested in.
 So there is no luxury yacht market for Africans.
 The few interested in such things are too small to create an exclusive market.
 As a result no one is going to start custom designing boats with African cultural themes.

 But it is no different from Marvel with its blockbuster Black Panther.
 We own nothing of the profits, we got hired and used.
 Yet Indians make big international films every month for Indians people to consume globally.
 They own the entirety of these industries from cinemas, to some of the filming equipment to the distribution companies–without any European profit sharing.
 Yet we are a continent known for stories and cannot even produce something on the level of Marvel’s Black Panther.
-Yet we are proud of what others have done for us, carrying on like we made it.
+Yet we are proud of what others have done for us, carrying on as we made it.

 Yet nowhere in any African DVD store where you can pick up a copy of Motherland, 500 Years Later, Sankofa, Daughters of the Dust or Black Candle.
 And the same is true for African books by people like Molefi Asante, Karenga, even DuBois and other icons of African history.
 Yet you can find all the content on Mandela written by Europeans.